IBM/monitoring_ui/README.md

 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)
 <!--Add a new Title and fill in the blanks -->
 # Blockchain Monitoring UI
-In this Code Pattern, we'll use React.js, Hyperledger Fabric SDK, Watson IoT Platform, and IBM Blockchain to monitor assets as they traverse through a supply chain.
-This project provides a dynamically generated user interface for IBM Watson IoT Platform blockchain integration.
-Operators can use this Monitoring UI to perform actions on the blockchain, see the results of those actions, and monitor the state of your assets in the blockchain ledger.
+In this Code Pattern, we'll use React.js, Watson IoT Platform, and the Hyperledger Fabric SDK to interact with an IBM Blockchain service.
+The resulting application provides a dynamically generated user interface to monitor assets as they traverse through a supply chain.
+Operators can use this Monitoring UI to perform actions on the blockchain, see the results of those actions, and query the state of each asset in the blockchain ledger.

 When the reader has completed this Code Pattern, they will understand how to:

 * Create a chaincode schema defining an asset and its properties
 * Deploy a smart contract to handle asset updates/queries
 * Monitor and propose blockchain transactions via a UI
-* Integrate Watson IoT platform to directly receive asset updates via MQTT or HTTP
+* Integrate Watson IoT platform to directly receive asset updates via MQTT or HTTP from registered IoT devices

 <!--Remember to dump an image in this path-->
 ![](doc/source/images/architecture.png)